John Smith's Brewery: 1970–present: Courage takeover and the growth of John Smith's Bitter

 The Tadcaster brewery was substantially redeveloped and expanded throughout 1974.
 Courage closed down the Barnsley brewery in 1976 with the loss of 200 jobs.
 Barnsley Bitter was replaced by John Smith's bitter.
 Courage argued that modernisation of the Barnsley site would have required "massive" investment.
 It was reported in The Times that landlords were generally indifferent to the change, as the taste profiles of John Smith's bitter and Barnsley bitter were similar.

 After successful test marketing from 1974, John Smith's Bitter was distributed in the South of England from 1979 onwards, accompanied by an extensive marketing budget.
 As research by Courage indicated that Southern drinkers considered Yorkshire bitter to be superior, the beer was sold there under the name John Smith's Yorkshire Bitter.
 Sales of the beer doubled in 1981 owing to the increase in free trade outlets in the South stocking the beer.
 By 1982 it was the highest selling Courage brand and the highest selling canned bitter in the United Kingdom.

 In 1982, the John Smith's brands included Yorkshire Bitter, Magnet Pale Ale, Export Pale, Sweet Stout, Double Brown and Magnet Old.
 In December 1983, John Smith's Cask (3.8% ABV) was re-introduced, seven years after it had been phased out.
 By June 1985, John Smith's produced 1.7 e6hl of beer annually.
 In November that year, a new brewhouse was opened, at the cost of £5 million.
 Production of Foster's lager began in 1987.

 In 1993, John Smith's Extra Smooth was launched in cans.
 It was introduced in kegs in February 1995, and distributed to 10,000 pubs and venues.
 It is a nitrogenated version of the pasteurised beer, which was renamed to John Smith's Original in order to differentiate the two products.

 In 2005, Scottish & Newcastle claimed that John Smith's was available in 40,000 outlets across the United Kingdom.
 In 2007, Scottish & Newcastle moved production of John Smith's Cask from Tadcaster to Burtonwood near Warrington, and production of John Smith's Magnet to Camerons Brewery of Hartlepool.
 In 2008 three limited edition beers were released to celebrate the 250th anniversary of the brewery.
 In 2010 Heineken discontinued production of cask conditioned John Smith's Magnet, although it remains available in kegs.
 By 2011, production of John Smith's Cask had moved to Cameron's.
 As of 2012, John Smith's is the sixth highest selling beer brand in the United Kingdom and the highest selling bitter in the world.
 From February 2013, John Smith's Extra Smooth and Original were reduced from 3.8 to 3.6% ABV.
 According to Heineken, the decision was taken in order to bring the product in line with the strength of its major competitors such as Tetley, Boddingtons and Worthington.
+John Smith's Original, the non-nitrogenated variant, was discontinued in 2025.